Wilson Combat has been building custom 1911 pistols since 1977. By 2002, they were machining AR related products such as

 At the Range

 Originally, for this particular build, I chose to use the Bootleg adjustable bolt carrier group instead of an adjustable gas block, to more easily adjust the gas for use with and without a suppressor.
-But, because the Bootleg adjustable BCG does not reduce the flow of gas as much as an adjustable gas block, I needed to use a heavier buffer for suppressed shooting.
+Since the Bootleg adjustable BCG does not reduce the flow of gas as much as an adjustable gas block, I needed to use a heavier buffer for suppressed shooting.

 Having shot approximately 360 rounds of 5.56 NATO 55 gr FMJ suppressed (YHM Turbo T2), the Wilson Combat custom build performed flawlessly.